MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/create-a-consolidation-object.md

 Sample Response Code: 204 (The changeset is deleted successfully.)

-## Example: Create a Consolidation with Two Elements
+## Example: Create a consolidation with two elements

 In the above example, the consolidation has only one element.
 However, it can have multiple elements, and an element can be referred by other elements.